 I go to the Piano Roll view in FL Studio and choose a root note, then layer one or two more notes on top of it, and experiment until I find a note combination that sounds good.
 And my first chord (triad) is now created.

 …and try different notes in it to find a combination that plays well with the first chord.
 The chords must fit together when played one after another.
 The chord pattern should progress logically.

 4. Keep doing this until the chord pattern is 8 bars long.

 Here are pictures showing how I do it in FL Studio’s Piano Roll.
 This is the very first chord which is the beginning of the whole musical idea:

 Here I have added another chord and the chord pattern is slowly starting to form:

 And here’s the whole chord pattern ready:

-Now, the strings chord pattern I have just created is very very basic, but it’ll give me a guideline what melodies I should add next.
-There’s a tons of possibilities and different kind of combinations and it may take a while before I come up something catchy.
-So, next task is to load up another instrument and start to design a melody that works together with the strings chord pattern.
+There’s a ton of possibilities and combinations, and it may take a while before I come up something catchy.
+So, the next task is to load up another instrument and start to design a melody that works well together with the chord pattern

 I usually choose oboe instrument with the strings.
 They work great together.
 Again, using Miroslav Philharmonik here.

 So here are the next steps: